Stocks swing after inflation cools, but by less than hoped

-Investors have been raising their forecasts for how high the Fed will take rates by the summer, and they’re now betting on a 13.3% probability that its key rate will top 5.5% by July.
-That’s up from just a 0.2% probability seen a month ago.
+Investors have been raising their forecasts for how high the Fed will take rates by the summer, and they’re now betting on a nearly 14% probability that its key rate will top 5.5% by July.
+That’s up from just a 0.2% probability seen a month ago, according to CME Group.

-But at the same time, nearly half of January's month-over-month inflation came from jumps for housing and other shelter-related prices.
-Fed Chair Jerome Powell has said he expects inflationary pressures there to ease.

-Analysts also pointed to changes in the formula for how the government calculates inflation, raising the weights of some items and reducing others.

 “This inflation print served as a reminder to investors that the path to lower inflation is not as clear cut as previously thought and it is too early for the Fed to declare victory on inflation,” said Gargi Chaudhuri, head of iShares Investment Strategy, Americas.